 (though Prof. Wm Happer has found evidence that CO2's forcing is

 - Convective Cooling Feedback.
-Convective heat loss presumably increases with
+Convective heat loss increases with surface

 - Water Cycle / Evaporation Feedback.
 Evaporative cooling is expected to